Flight-Free-UK/flight_free_uk_website/source/posts_travel/a-world-of-experience.html.markdown

 Two days might sound like a long time but when it becomes part of the holiday it’s a peaceful experience.
 There is a freedom that comes with slow travel that I enjoy immensely – it’s an excuse to spend hours reading a book or just staring at the ocean.

-> "There is a freedom that comes with slow travel – it’s an excuse to spend hours reading a book or just staring at the ocean."
+> There is a freedom that comes with slow travel – it’s an excuse to spend hours reading a book or just staring at the ocean.

 The end to the voyage was entering Shanghai along the Huangpu River where we were dropped off at the little-used ferry terminal in the heart of the city.
 The slow procession down the river took us first through the industrial buildings and warehouses of Shanghai's heaving commercial port, then further along the more familiar mirror-and-chrome skyscrapers loom out of the smog.